jusbuc2k/Justin.AspNetCore.LdapAuthentication/README.md

 ## Features

 - LDAP password authentication via a custom UserManager against any existing UserManager/UserStore combination.
-- Does not (yet) provide an LDAP based UserStore implementation.
+- Does not (yet) provide an LDAP based UserStore implementation. **You must still create users in your identity store before they can authenticate**.
+In the example MVC application, you must first register a user account with a username/password, and then the user can authenticate with LDAP.
+Obviously this is not ideal, and in a real world application, you would implement your own IUserStore.
 - Does not support password changes or resets.

 ## Possible Future Features